mutt0-ds/mutt0-ds.github.io/_posts/2022-03-21-global-logger.md

   - javascript
 ---

-Here's the story of how I created my first full-stack project, using Python and SQL Server in backend and Appsmith to provide a GUI for monitoring my daily activities.
+Here's the story of how I created my first full-stack project for monitoring my daily activities, using Python and SQL Server in backend and Appsmith for the GUI.

 ## 😟 The Problem